Frequently Asked Questions

 Our program aims to train a diverse group of residents to become outstanding primary care clinicians who are willing and capable of caring for all members of our community.
 Having two tracks allows our residents to choose the clinical experiences and patient populations that best fit their career goals.

 The tracks are more similar than they are different.
 The primary differences between tracks are the continuity clinic sites and patient populations.
+Residents in each track have two continuity clinics, which complement each other well.

 • VA/Santa Monica continuity clinics:

-Santa Monica continuity clinic is a UCLA-based community clinic that serves an insured patient population with a broad range of health literacy and medical conditions including HIV and organ transplants.
-VA HPACT, in West Los Angeles, is a patient centered medical home with a robust interprofessional health care team tailored to address the medical, social, and mental health needs of Veterans experiencing homelessness.
+VA’s Homeless Patient Aligned Care Team (HPACT), in West Los Angeles, is a patient centered medical home with a robust interprofessional health care team tailored to address the medical, social, and mental health needs of Veterans experiencing homelessness.

-• Olive View/Santa Clarita continuity clinics:
+• Olive View/Santa Monica continuity clinics:

 Olive View-UCLA Medical Center is a well-established, high functioning patient-centered medical home in a safety-net, public hospital that cares for medically complex, underserved and marginalized patients.
-Santa Clarita continuity clinic is a UCLA-based primary care community clinic based in a multi-specialty practice with built-in mental health integration that serves a medically complex, insured patient population.

-8. How does the UCLA Primary Care Program differ from the UCLA categorical and Olive View categorical programs?
+6. How does the UCLA Primary Care Program differ from the UCLA categorical and Olive View categorical programs?

-9. How can I learn more about the UCLA categorical or Olive View categorical programs?
+7. How can I learn more about the UCLA categorical or Olive View categorical programs?

 UCLA categorical website: www.uclahealth.org/im-residency